-- 17.8 All wind gauge equipment shall be manufactured and calibrated according to international standards.
-The accuracy of the measuring equipment used in the competition shall have been verified by an appropriate organisation accredited by the national measurement authority. - 17.9 Non-mechanical wind gauges shall be used at all International Competitions under paragraphs 1.1 to 1.8 of the International Competition definition and for any performance submitted for ratification as a World Record.
+- 8. All wind gauge equipment shall be manufactured and calibrated according to international standards.
+The accuracy of the measuring equipment used in the competition shall have been verified by an appropriate organisation accredited by the national measurement authority. - 9.
+Non-mechanical wind gauges shall be used at all International Competitions under paragraphs 1.1 to 1.8 of the International Competition definition and for any performance submitted for ratification as a World Record.

 A mechanical wind gauge should have appropriate protection to reduce the impact of any crosswind.
-Where tubes are used, their length on either side of the measuring device should be at least twice the diameter of the tube. - 17.10 The Track Referee shall ensure that the wind gauge for Track Events is placed beside the straight, adjacent to lane 1, 50m from the finish line.
-The measuring plane shall be positioned 1.22m ± 0.05m high and not more than 2m away from the track. - 17.11 The wind gauge may be started and stopped automatically and/or remotely, and the information conveyed directly to the competition computer. - 17.12 The periods for which the wind velocity shall be measured from the flash / smoke of the Starter's gun are as follows:
+Where tubes are used, their length on either side of the measuring device should be at least twice the diameter of the tube.

+- 10. The Track Referee shall ensure that the wind gauge for Track Events is placed beside the straight, adjacent to lane 1, 50m from the finish line.
+The measuring plane shall be positioned $1.22m \pm 0.05m$ high and not more than 2m away from the track. - 11.
+The wind gauge may be started and stopped automatically and/or remotely, and the information conveyed directly to the competition computer. - 12.
+The periods for which the wind velocity shall be measured from the flash / smoke of the Starter's gun are as follows:
-Seconds

-100m 10
+100m Seconds 10 (Also to apply to all distances up to 100m)

 100m Hurdles 13

 110m Hurdles 13